Cymbalta: 7 things you should know

 - May precipitate a manic episode in people with undiagnosed bipolar disorder.

-- May cause a lowering of blood pressure - this may be particularly noticeable when going from a sitting to standing position and increase the risk of falls.
+- May cause a lowering of blood pressure - this may be particularly noticeable when going from a sitting to a standing position and increase the risk of falls.
 May also increase blood pressure in some people.

-- May increase the risk of bleeding; caution when using with other drugs that increase bleeding risk (such as aspirin and NSAIDs).
+- May increase the risk of bleeding; caution when using other drugs that increase bleeding risk (such as aspirin and NSAIDs).

 - May cause a lowering of total body sodium (called hyponatremia); elderly people or people taking diuretics or already dehydrated may be more at risk.